Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Introduction

-The first statement shows that generically a linear isometry $\C^d\to\C^{2d}$ taken at random will produce an irreducible Ind-mixing representation of $F,T,V$ that extend to $\cO$.
-This is an incredibly powerful way to construct irreducible representations.
-Now, for each $d\geq 1$ we have a moduli space of dimension $2d^2+1$ that parametrises the diffuse irreducible classes of representations of $F,T,V,\cO$ of P-dimension $d$.
+For each $d\geq 1$ we have a moduli space of dimension $2d^2+1$ that parametrises the diffuse irreducible classes of representations of $F,T,V,\cO$ of P-dimension $d$.
 For $d=1$ we have that $\Irr_{\diff}(1)$ is the 3-sphere minus two subcircles (corresponding to the atomic representations of P-dimension $1$) and $\PSU(1)$ acts trivially on it so their associated representations are pairwise unitarily inequivalent.
 For $d=2$ we have that $\Irr_{\diff}(2)$ is a manifold of dimension $12$ and the orbit space of dimension $9$.

-{\bf The atomic picture.} We now describe the atomic picture that we mostly deduce from our previous article \cite{BW23} but include it here for completeness.
+{\bf The atomic picture.} We now describe the atomic picture that is deduced from our previous article \cite{BW23} and is recalled in Section \ref{subsec:atomic-case}.
+We include it here for completeness.
 Fix $d\geq 2$ (we discard the case $d=1$ for this discussion) and define $W_d$ to be a set of representatives of all prime binary strings of length $d$ modulo cyclic permutations.
-Given $w\in W_d$ we consider the infinite periodic binary string $p:=w^\infty$ and the associated quasi-regular representation $\lambda_{F/F_p}$.
-This is a P-representation arising from an explicit P-module $(A_w,B_w,\C^d)$ where $A_w,B_w$ are matrices of partial shift operators, see Subsection \ref{subsec:atomic-case}.
-Let $D_d\simeq \bS_1^d$ be the unitary diagonal matrices of size $d$ (i.e.~the $d$-torus) and consider the associated set of P-modules

-whose corresponding representations are all the monomial ones constructed from $F_p\subset F$.
-Take now $M_w$ to be the $\PSU(d)$-orbit of $D(w)$.
-We obtain that the $M_w$ with $w\in W_d$ partition into connected components the set $\Irr_{\atom}(d)$ of all irreducible atomic P-modules of P-dimension $d$.

-In the atomic case the classifications of the Thompson groups and the Cuntz algebra differ.
-Indeed, contrary to the diffuse case we do {\it not} have that the $\PSU(d)$-orbits determine irreducible classes of atomic representations of $F,T,V$ (we must indeed further decompose the $\PSU(d)$-orbits).
-Our previous classification from \cite{BW23} permits to precisely determine the irreducible classes which form a finite disjoint union of circles $C_w$ indexed by $W_d$.
-Although, the $\PSU(d)$-orbits permit to classify the irreducible atomic representations of P-dimension $d$ of the {\it Cuntz algebra} just like in the diffuse case.
-We deduce the following (see Theorem \ref{theo:atomic-d}).
+Given $w\in W_d$ and a complex number $z\in\bS_1$ of modulus one we define (using matrices) an atomic irreducible P-module $m_{w,z}$ of finite dimension $d$.
+Conversely, all atomic irreducible P-module of finite P-dimension is isomorphic to a $m_{w,z}$.
+Moreover, $\Pi^Y(m_{w,z})$, where $Y=F,T,V$, is a monomial representation built from the parabolic subgroup $Y_p\subset Y$ (where $p=w^\infty$ is the infinite word of period $w$) and the phase $z$.
+This latter is irreducible.
+Moreover, one can show that $m_{w,z}\simeq m_{v,y}$ if and only if $(w,z)=(v,y)$ if and only if $\Pi^X(m_{w,z})\simeq \Pi^X(m_{v,y})$ for $X=F,T,V,\cO$.
+We deduce the following.